Hundreds of thousands of people are expected to visit the Notting Hill Carnival this year - the biggest event of its kind in Europe.

 These nearby stations may be busier than usual:

-More information on how to request a refund if you think you have been charged a maximum fare for a journey during Notting Hill Carnival can be found in our Oyster card refunds and replacements section.
+More information on how to request a refund if you think you have been charged a maximum fare for a journey during Notting Hill Carnival can be found in our Refunds and replacements section.

 Taxis and minicabs will run as normal, but some journey times will be affected by traffic in the area.
 Please re-route or allow plenty of time for your journey.

 The following Santander docking stations in the carnival area will be suspended between 21:00 Saturday 26 August to 07:00 Tuesday 29 August:

 All other docking stations will remain available, but local traffic may make it difficult for us to redistribute bikes across west London.
 You can check availability using our live docking station map.

 Follow @SantanderCycles on Twitter for the latest updates.